apisearch-io/php-client/README.md

 * When final user searches on our website, this Item will be part of the result if the search contains any of the words included as searchable_metadata ( after some transformations, will see later), so when searching by *amazing*, this item will be a result.
-If searching by *Red*, will not.
+If searching by *Elephant*, will not.
 * If the final user searches exactly by *4303ui203* or *7827298738293*, this Item will be part of the result as well.
 * If you have suggestions enabled, and if the final user start searches by string *T-shi*, this item will add a suggestion of *T-shirt*.
+This is completely different from the search fields.

 Before start building our first Item, let's see another object we need to know in order to use the factory methods inside Item object.